What is water fasting | Types of Water Fasting | Pros and Cons of 30 day water fasting | Water Fasting Weight Loss Results

 There are different types of water fasts which depend on the length of time during which you would practice water fasts.
 In general the shorter the fast is, the less health risks and need for medical supervision.

-However some choose longer fasts such as the 30 day water fast.
 While water fasting can be effective in promoting short-term weight loss and detoxification, it is not recommended for everyone.

 Those with certain medical conditions or who are pregnant or breastfeeding should avoid water fasting or do so under the supervision of a healthcare professional.
 It’s also important to properly prepare for and break a water fast to avoid potential negative side effects.
 Below we will review different types of water fasting.